Like most Americans, Virginians face growing threats from fraudulent, deceptive, and illegal practices.

 - The Department of Health Professions issues licenses and regulates health care practitioners.

-- The Department of Professional and Occupational Regulation regulates more than 30 occupations and professions.
+- The Department of Professional and Occupational Regulation licenses more than 40 occupations and professions.
+They range from architects and contractors to cosmetologists and professional wrestlers.

 - The Department of Labor and Industry and the Department of Mines, Minerals and Energy enforce worker safety laws and regulations.